 Foster reminds us with his assertion here that the word "myth" is not merely a synonym for "untrue" as is so often (mistakenly) the case seen in many contemporary headlines.
-For example, consider how frequently our attention is grabbed by magazine covers and articles with titles like: "Top Ten Weight Loss Myths" or "Top Ten Investment Myths."
+For example, consider how frequently our attention is grabbed by magazine covers and articles with titles like "Top Ten Weight Loss Myths" or "Top Ten" Investment Myths."
 By focusing our attention on just one word that is, in terms of its literary significance, usually cited incorrectly, we are already beginning to read with more attention to detail and a keener eye.
-Bring on the American literature - the the more complex, the better!
+Bring on the American literature-the more complex, the better!

-Content Disclaimer:
+Content Disclaimer

-AP English III is, in essence, a college-level class.
-Necessarily, because advanced literature courses deal with all facets of living, there will be talk of life, of death, of the various human desires.
+Dual Credit English III is a college class taught in a high school setting.
+Necessarily, because college literature courses deal with all facets of living, there will be talk of life, of death, of the various human desires.
 Also, there may be transgressive language (there will certainly be beautiful language) contained in the work we study.
 If you feel delicate about such things or are easily offended, let's talk together about the challenges you might face.
 You can expect mature discussion of a wide variety of subjects, as prompted by the work under examination.